inspire-group/adv-patch-paper-list/README.md

 arXiv 2105

-1. An **empirical defense** that use the magnitude and variance of the feature map values to detect an attack
+1. An **empirical defense** that uses the magnitude and variance of the feature map values to detect an attack
 2. focus more on the universal attack (both localized patch and global perturbations)

 #### [**Defending against Adversarial Patches with Robust Self-Attention**](http://www.google.com/url?q=http%3A%2F%2Fwww.gatsby.ucl.ac.uk%2F~balaji%2Fudl2021%2Faccepted-papers%2FUDL2021-paper-102.pdf&sa=D&sntz=1&usg=AFQjCNGJoUxi79GSFdIifBdsXf7lD4g2Kg)